kushaniperera/Blog/pages/Ethics%3A A Graphic Guide.md

 - #Morals
 	- Socrates: Morality isn't just oobeying the law, but something much more spiritual.
 Once we know who we are (Purpose/ function), we will know how to behave well.
-	- Plato: Morality is not a human convention but a part of the structure of the universe itself.
+	- Plato: Morality is not a human convention but a part of the structure of the universe itself., Morality of the individual and morality of the state are the same.
 	- Aristotle: Moral's are inherently instilled and developed over time through practice.
 Morals help choose the best mean to an end that will give a sense of fulfillment.
 	-